circular-zamboni/chrysopelea/README.md

 The presence of identifiers of the form listed below are dependent on your block configuration.

-- chrysopelea.outputs.AAAA - AAAA is script output variable name.
+- chrysopelea.inputs.AAAA - AAAA is script input variable name.
-- chrysopelea.inputs.BBBB - BBBB is script input variable name.
+- chrysopelea.outputs.BBBB - BBBB is script output variable name.
-- myPythonInputVar = [row.getCellValue("FFFF") for row in chrysopelea.inputs.BBBB] - read Airtable field data from Airtable record rows to populate python array.
+- myPythonInputVar = [row.getCellValue("FFFF") for row in chrysopelea.inputs.AAAA] - read Airtable field FFFF data from Airtable record rows to populate python array.
-- chrysopelea.outputs.AAAA.GGGG = myPythonOutputVar - write Airtable record fields
+- chrysopelea.outputs.BBBB.GGGG = myPythonOutputVar - write Airtable records, field
-using python array.
+GGGG, using python array.

 An example is shown below.
 The example assumes a particular block configuration that is not described here.
 Your equivalent "AAAA", "BBBB", "CCCC"